Mortgage Savings

-Some people can't manage extra payments.
-Remember that almost all mortgage contracts will permit you to make additional payments to your principal at any point during repayment.
-You can benefit from this rule to pay down your mortgage principal when you come into extra money.
-Here's an example: five years after moving into your home, you receive a very large tax refund,a very large legacy, or a non-taxable cash gift; , you could apply this money toward your loan principal, resulting in significant savings and a shorter payback period.
-Unless the loan is very large, even modest amounts applied early can yield huge savings over the duration of the loan.
+Some borrowers can't manage extra payments.
+But remember that most mortgage contracts will allow you to make additional payments at any time.
+You can take advantage of this rule to pay extra on your principal when you come into extra money.
+If, for example, you receive a very large gift or tax refund three years into your mortgage, you could apply a portion of this windfall toward your loan principal, which would result in significant savings and a shortened payback period.
+For most loans, even this modest amount, paid early enough in the loan period, could offer big savings in interest and in the length of the loan.

 Got a Question?